ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

   sudo npm install
 </pre>

 After the dependencies are installed, you can execute a _create_ command to create a new device in your Azure IoT Hub.
-WHen you are using the iothub-explorer utility you must provide the connection string you copied above.
+When you are using the iothub-explorer utility you must provide the connection string you copied above.

 In the same directory as before, using the Node.js command prompt or Terminal: